Dr Rachel Crockett

 About me

-I completed my PhD in 2008 at King's College London and am now a registered Health Psychologist.
+I completed my MSc (2002, funded by the MRC) and PhD (2008, funded by the Wellcome Trust) in Health Psychology at King's College London.
 Before training in Psychology I had a background in health and social care.
-During my PhD I was seconded to the Parliamentary Office for Science and Technology at Westminster.
-Since completing my PhD I have worked in a number of University Psychology and Health Services Research Departments including the General Practice and Primary Care Research Unit at the University of Cambridge and the Centre for Positive Ageing at the University of Greenwich.
+During my PhD I was seconded to the Parliamentary Office for Science and Technology at Westminster (funded by a Wellcome Trust POST Fellowship).
+I undertook postdoctoral research at King's College London on the impact of nutritional labelling on eating behaviour (funded by an NIHR personal postdoctoral fellowship).
+I subsequently worked in a number of University Psychology and Health Services Research Departments before taking up my lectureship at the University of Stirling

 Research